Loader gif

 Backed by our $100k accuracy guarantee.

 Being your own boss comes with a variety of perks, but it also forces you to handle work typically taken care of by a human resource or finance department.
-For example, you must find your own healthcare plan and deduct taxes from your paycheck.
+For example, you must find your own healthcare plan and deduct from your paycheck.
 And, when it comes to saving for retirement, it’s your responsibility to start a savings fund.

 Here are a few things to keep in mind and ways to save for retirement when you’re self-employed: